 Fortunately, we do not suffer from “Triskaidekaphobia” otherwise we might of skipped this year.
 The cruise was without mishaps and relaxing.
-We changed our fishing strategy by moving the salmon fishing the until the southbound BC portion of the trip.
+We changed our fishing strategy by moving the salmon fishing to the southbound BC portion of the trip.
 That freed up days which we spent on additional port days or days at anchor while reducing engine hours and miles traveled.

 The cruise was 139 days/138 nights long from Saturday, April 29 until Thursday, September 14.
 We spent 84 nights at anchor (61%) and 54 nights at a dock.
 Of the nights at anchor, for 46 nights we were the only boat in the anchorage (55%).
 During the cruise, we traveled 3023.6 nautical miles and put 510.4 hours on our engine.
 We ran our generator 22 times totaling 36 hours.